LuBashQ/LPSpp/README.md

 # LPSpp

-LSPpp is an interpreter for the simple assembly-like programming language LPS, written in C++1x.
+LPSpp is an interpreter for the simple assembly-like programming language LPS, written in C++1x.

 ## How to compile and run